alexander-pick/spark_and_ignate/README.md

-SparkBoot and IgniteKernel 0.1a - A little OS Project for learning
+SparkBoot and IgniteKernel 0.1a a little OS Project for learning
 =========================================================================================================================

 Hi there,